anthonykulis/cps206/classes/advanced/advanced_class_topics.md

 ## Open/Closed Principle

-Taking straight from [wikipedia](https://en.wikipedia.org/wiki/Open/closed_principle), "In object-oriented programming, the open/closed principle states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to be extended without modifying its source code."
+Taking straight from [wikipedia](https://en.wikipedia.org/wiki/Open/closed_principle), *In object-oriented programming, the open/closed principle states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to be extended without modifying its source code.*

 This will make much more sense when we get into inheritance, but what it means is that our source is open to be extended, but closed to modification.
 This means, as soon as we publish it, we should not be changing its core